 - Our current house together

 That’s a lot of moving!
 The last bullet point, our current house, has been home for the longest by far—about 7 years.
-It’s also the first house we’ve owned.
+It’s also the first house we decided met the buy criteria of buy vs rent and invest.
 Still, it’s far from the most expensive housing I’ve had.
 You see, when you’re a Big Important Person with a Big Fancy Job in the Big City, you lease a Big Expensive Apartment.

 In reality, that apartment wasn’t very big.
 It was just expensive.
 Why would I do such a thing?

 I rented that expensive apartment for the same reason we humans go out and buy fancy new clothes—so we can dress our new part.
 Or drive flashy new cars—so we can be perceived as cool.
 We seek to elevate our status.
 In the eyes of others, we want to be like them.
 We want to fit in.
-Frugality isn’t top of mind, even in these moments where it could turn a profit.
+Frugality isn’t top of mind, we’re too concerned about looking cheap vs frugal.

 I’ve never really had any complaints about where I’ve lived.
 My living situation has never felt unsafe.
 Even in Nicaragua, I had access to freshwater, a roof, and some way (a bucket) to stay clean.